Everest Base Camp Trek

 Day 06: Trek to PHORTSE VILLAGE

-Today we trek up to Phortse Village, which is at an altitude of 3,840m crossing Mong La (Pass) 3,975m, then descend down to Phortse Tenga.
-After cross Dudh Koshi River then ascend to reach the serene Sherpa Village of Phortse.
+After acclimatization in Namche, we moved to our next destination which is at a slightly higher altitude than Namche.
+We take a diversion from a regular Everest Base Camp trail climbing steadily on the steep slope with great view of Mt.
+Ama Dablam (6,814 m).
+We cross Mong La (Pass) 3,975m then descend to Phortse Tenga for Lunch.
+After lunch we continue by crossing Dudh Koshi River then ascend to reach the serene Sherpa farming Village of Phortse for an overnight stay.
 Trail offers a unique combination of stunning natural beauty, challenging terrains, and cultural encounters.

 Activity: Trek - Approx. 05 hours